ryuriymega/SCRAPER_PROXIES_LAZARUS/README.md

 # SCRAPER_PROXIES_LAZARUS
-Simple software for harverst proxies from public resources(linux based, webkit)
+This project is a simple software application designed to harvest proxies from public resources.
+It is Linux-based and utilizes WebKit.